 - stiffness and lost mobility

-Our unique approach to treatment is based on established, evidence-based protocols.
-We provide physician-level diagnosis and therapy.
+Our unique approach to treatment involves established evidence-based protocols.
+Furthermore, we provide physician-level diagnosis and therapy.
 It includes manual medicine, today’s most effective spine treatment.
 Many people enjoy manual therapy, chiropractic adjustments, and advanced rehabilitation exercises.

 Effective treatment of pain conditions in Memphis

-At Cole Pain Therapy Group, our team of doctors have a unique approach to treatment, based on established, evidence-based protocols.
-Patients enjoy comprehensive chiropractic care that includes today’s most effective combination of treatment techniques, as well as co-management of patients with other medical specialists to treat complex spine problems.
+At Cole Pain Therapy Group, our team of doctors has a unique treatment approach based on established, evidence-based protocols.
+Patients enjoy comprehensive chiropractic care that includes today’s most practical combination of treatment techniques and co-management of patients with other medical specialists to treat complex spine problems.
 People in and around Memphis with the following pain conditions can benefit from scheduling a new patient evaluation.

 - Achilles tendonitis